 Previously named “Contrology”, this method is based on the idea of muscle control.
 Nothing about the Pilates Method is haphazard.
 You need to concentrate so you can be in control of every aspect of the moment.
 All exercises are done with absolute control of the muscles working to lift against gravity and the resistance of the springs on the machines.
 Thereby controlling the movement of the body and the apparatus is achieved.
 The Pilates Method teaches you to be in control of your body and not at its mercy.

 Pilates aims for elegant sufficiency of movement, creating flow through the use of appropriate transitions.
-Once precision has been achieved, the exercises are intended to flow into each other in order to build strength and stamina.
+Once precision has been achieved, the exercises are intended to flow into each other to build strength and stamina.
 The Pilates technique asserts that physical energy exerted from the centre should coordinate movements of the extremities.
-Pilates is flowing movement initiated from the centre (powerhouse), flowing outwardly.
+Pilates is a flowing movement initiated from the centre (powerhouse), flowing outwardly.

 Precision is essential.
 You need to concentrate on the correct movements each time you perform them, lest you do them improperly and lose all the vital benefits of their value.
 One precise and perfect movement is far more valuable than 100 half-hearted ones.
-Physical cultural wisdom says: “You will gain more strength from a few energetic, concentrated efforts than from a thousand listless, sluggish movements.”
+Physical, cultural wisdom says: “You will gain more strength from a few energetic, concentrated efforts than from a thousand listless, sluggish movements.”
 The idea is for this precision to become second nature in your everyday life and let your daily movements be full of grace and elegance.

 There are many benefits from doing Pilates.
-It develops every aspect of physical fitness including strength, flexibility, coordination, endurance and the above mentioned aspects.
+It develops every aspect of physical fitness, including strength, flexibility, coordination, endurance and the above-mentioned aspects.

 More benefits are: